Safety and wellbeing

 If you employ more than five people, you must have a written safety policy and documented risk assessments that cover all aspects of your work activities.
 XR is happy to assist with the development of policies and risk assessments, and advise on suitable safety precautions.

-The government and those influencing public policy are encouraging employers to take employee wellbeing seriously.
-That sounds good, and ‘wellbeing’ is one of those words we hear a lot these days, but what does it actually mean in practice, in the workplace?
+‘Wellbeing’ is one of those words we hear a lot these days, but what does it actually mean in practice?

 Wellbeing is essentially how someone feels about various aspects of their life – their home life, their health, their relationships with others, their job and other activities.
 It’s about whether they feel well and happy.

 These days, wellbeing in the workplace is a much broader issue.
-In health terms, as well as directly work-related health and safety, it’s about improving the health levels of employees more generally.
-Employee wellbeing is about more than physiological or mental ill health – it’s about optimising the health of all employees, not just reducing the numbers of staff who are diagnosed with medical conditions.
-Employee wellbeing also extends beyond health, and into happiness as well, and job satisfaction.
+In health terms, as well as directly work-related health and safety, it’s about improving the health levels of employees generally.
+Employee wellbeing is about more than physiological or mental health – it’s about optimising the health of all employees, not just reducing the numbers of staff who are diagnosed with medical conditions.
+Employee wellbeing also extends beyond health, and into job satisfaction.

-Many of these factors centre around the job itself – does the employee have a degree of control over their work, clarity about their responsibilities, variety of tasks, training and support?
+Many of these factors centre around the job itself – does the employee have a degree of control over their work, clarity about their responsibilities, a variety of tasks, training and support?
 Do their working hours give them sufficient rest or flexibility?
 Other factors include the workplace environment, policies over fairness and transparency over pay and promotion decisions, and relationships with colleagues.
 People spend a large proportion of their life at work, and employers have the potential to significantly impact their employees’ wellbeing.

-But actually employers can also influence the wellbeing of their employees outside those workplace-controlled factors as well.
-In forward thinking workplaces, focusing on employee wellbeing involves initiatives to improve the health and happiness of employees even outside the workplace completely, such as schemes to increase the number of employees who cycle to work, or give up smoking.
+Employers can also influence the wellbeing of their employees outside those workplace-controlled factors.
+In forward thinking workplaces, focusing on employee wellbeing involves initiatives to improve the health and happiness of employees outside the workplace completely, such as schemes to promote cycling to work or giving up smoking.

 We are dedicated to making education available to all, to delivering learning programmes and services that will meet the needs of the people we train and the companies we support.